JetBrains/qodana-cli/README.md

 #### Options

 ```
-  -d, --days int             Number of days since when to calculate the number of active contributors (default 30)
+  -d, --days int                  Number of days since when to calculate the number of active contributors (default 90)
   -h, --help                      help for contributors
-  -i, --project-dir string   Root directory of the inspected project (default ".")
+  -o, --output string             Output format, can be tabular or json (default "tabular")
+  -i, --project-dir stringArray   Project directory, can be specified multiple times to check multiple projects, if not specified, current directory will be used
 ```

 ### cloc